ronivay/burp-docker/README.md

 Email address where notifications are sent to

+`SMTP_RELAY`

+SMTP relay server address.
+Optional and postfix inside container will send emails directly if not defined.

+`SMTP_PORT`

+Optional SMTP relay port number when SMTP_RELAY is set.
+Defaults to 25 if not set

+Use format smtp.server.tld:port

+`SMTP_AUTH`

+Optional username/password when SMTP_RELAY is set.

+Use format username:password

+`SMTP_TLS`

+Boolean value yes/no for TLS when SMTP_RELAY is set.
+Defaults to no if not set

 `REDIS`

 Boolean value true/false for using redis or not.
 Mainly designed to work with docker-compose